2020’s Employment Law Changes

-Employment law changes.
-They usually happen twice a year in April and October.
-This means that as HR professionals or business owners, you need to be one step ahead of these changes to ensure you comply with your responsibilities.
+The annual employment law changes usually happen twice a year in April and October.
+As HR professionals or business owners, you need to be one step ahead to ensure you comply with your responsibilities.
 In this blogpost we outline what to expect from 2020’s employment law changes.

-This October there doesn’t appear to be any imminent changes to employment law legislation, however we did have quite a few substantial changes in April; these were the:
+October 2019 didn’t present any employment law legislation changes.
+However we did have quite a few substantial changes in April 2019; these were the:

 Increase in National Minimum Wage Gender pay gap reporting deadline Changes to employee payslips Increase in statutory maternity, paternity, adoption and shared parental pay Changes to statutory redundancy pay calculations